-- Continuous radar observations of the polar mesosphere were made at Andøya (69.30°N, 16.03°E) and Davis (68.6°S, 78.0°E) during 23 years of boreal summers (May-August) 1999-2008 and 2011-2022 and 15 years of austral summers (November-February) 2005-2012 and 2014-2022, respectively.
-This interhemispheric PMSE comparison incorporating more than a decade of observations confirmed that the SH PMSEs are indeed more climatologically variable in terms of season, time of day and altitude than their NH counterparts.
-The results of the studies of PMSE in terms of the variation of their seasonal and daily occurrence as well as the volume reflectivity of the received backscattered echo power can be summarized as follows: - PMSE volume reflectivities observed at locations of comparable latitudes in the northern and southern hemispheres are similar.
-The maximum volume reflectivities of the measurements from Davis (69°S) have only a slightly lower peak volume reflectivity of about $1.5 \cdot 10^{-12} \text{m}^{-1}$ compared to $5.2 \cdot 10^{-12} \text{m}^{-1}$ over Andøya (69°N). - Fewer PMSE are observed in the southern hemisphere than in the northern hemisphere.
-The mean PMSE season based on 23 years of observations in Andøya, begins on May 16 (day -35 rts), lasts 104 days, and ends on August 27 (day 68 rts).
-In contrast, the mean PMSE season based on 15 years of observations at Davis begins on November 21 (day -28 rts), lasts 88 days, and ends on February 18 (day 59 rts).
-The average occurrence of PMSE for volume reflectivities η ≥ 10-15 m-1 at 69°N in June/July is 82.3% while the average occurrence of PMSE in December/January at 69°S is 55.3%. - The mean diurnal variation of PMSE frequencies in the Northern Hemisphere shows a nearly continuous course between midnight and about 17:00 LMT with a maximum at 13:09 LMT, which then leads to a sharp decrease to a pronounced minimum at 20:42 LMT.
-The mean diurnal pattern of PMSE frequencies in the Southern Hemisphere, on the other hand, shows a nearly symmetrical pattern, starting and ending with a minimum near midnight and two pronounced maxima at 08:10 LMT and 14:40 LMT. - The altitude distribution of the PMSE occurrence in the southern hemisphere reaches its mean value at \sim 86.1 km about 1.5 km higher than at Andøya. - The mean PMSE altitude observed in the NH shows an almost constant trend with a slight decrease towards the middle of the season shortly after the solstice, followed by a slight increase towards the end of the season.
-In the SH the mean PMSE altitude tends to decrease over the course of the season but is significantly higher just before the solstice than during the periods before or after. - According to the results of the present study, the question raised by Balsley et al. (1993) "Southern-hemisphere PMSE: Where are they?" could be answered as follows: they can be found on average further south, and at higher altitudes, but are more variable than those over the northern hemisphere.
+Continuous radar observations of the polar mesosphere were made at Andøya (69.30° N, 16.03° E) and Davis (68.6° S, 78.0° E) during 23 years of boreal summers (May-August) of 1999-2008 and 2011-2022 and 15 years of austral summers (November-February) of 2005-2012 and 2014-2022 respectively.
+This interhemispheric PMSE comparison incorporating more than 1 decade of observations confirmed that the SH PMSE are indeed more climatologically variable in terms of season, time of day, and altitude than their NH counterparts.
+The results of studies of PMSE in terms of the variation in their seasonal and daily occurrence as well as the volume reflectivity of the received backscattered echo power can be summarised as follows:

+- PMSE volume reflectivities observed at locations of comparable latitudes in the Northern and Southern hemispheres are similar.
+The maximum volume reflectivities of the measurements from Davis (69° S) have only a slightly lower peak volume reflectivity of about $1.5 \times 10^{-12} \text{ m}^{-1}$ compared to $5.2 \times 10^{-12} \text{ m}^{-1}$ over Andøya (69° N). - Fewer PMSE are observed in the Southern Hemisphere than in the Northern Hemisphere.
+The mean PMSE season based on 23 years of observations in Andøya begins on 16 May (day -35 rts), lasts 104 d, and ends on 27 August (day 68 rts).
+In contrast, the mean PMSE season based on 15 years of observations at Davis begins on 21 November (day -28 rts), lasts 88 d, and ends on 18 February (day 59 rts).
+The average occurrence of PMSE for volume reflectivities $\eta \ge 10^{-15}$ m-1 at 69° N in June/July is 82.3 % while the average occurrence of PMSE in December/January at 69° S is 55.3 %. - The mean diurnal variation in PMSE frequencies in the Northern Hemisphere shows a nearly continuous course between midnight and about 17:00 LMT with a maximum at 13:09 LMT, which then leads to a sharp decrease to a pronounced minimum at 20:42 LMT.
+The mean diurnal pattern of PMSE frequencies in the Southern Hemisphere, on the other hand, shows a nearly symmetrical pattern, starting and ending with a minimum near midnight and two pronounced maxima at 08:10 and 14:40 LMT. - The altitude distribution of the PMSE occurrence in the Southern Hemisphere reaches its mean value at ~ 86.1 km about 1.5 km higher than at Andøya. - The mean PMSE altitude observed in the NH shows an almost constant trend with a slight decrease towards the middle of the season shortly after the solstice, followed by a slight increase towards the end of the season.
+In the SH the mean PMSE altitude tends to decrease over the course of the season but is significantly higher just before the solstice than during the periods before or after.

+According to the results of the present study, the question raised by Balsley et al. (1993), "Southern-hemisphere PMSE: Where are they?", could be answered as follows: they can be found on average further south and at higher altitudes but are more variable than those over the Northern Hemisphere.